apache/accumulo-website/_docs-2/development/summaries.md

 offset extra data.

 Any source of inaccuracies is reported when summary information is requested.
-In the shell examples below this can be seen on the `File Statistics` line.
+In the shell examples below, this can be seen on the `File Statistics` line.
 For files missing summary information, the compact command in the shell has a `--sf-no-summary` option.
 This options compacts files that do not have the summary information configured for the table.
 The compact command also has the